01-edu/public/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: 💡 Feature request
+name: 🪄 Feature request
-about: Suggest an idea for this project
+about: Suggest a feature or an enhancement for this project
-title: ""
+title: "[FEATURE] "
-labels: ""
+labels: "🪄 feature"
 assignees: ""
 ---